Harishravi86/spring-boot-eureka-hystrix-example/author-service/README.txt

 3. microservices interacting with each other using eureka discovery
 4. making synchronous/asynchronous(both AsyncRestTemplate and @Async) between microservices
 5. adding custom executors, custom exception handlers, callback methods for asynchronous calls
+6. adding caching capability using GemFire
-6. adding fall back method using Hystrix
+7. adding fall back method using Hystrix
+8. adding REST API documentation using Swagger

 The above are all illustrated through simple end points in the AuthorController.
 The an overarching theme for this example is to have author microservice talk to book-service and award-service to retrieve information needed to display the author information.
 The REST end points exposed in the AuthorController